tani/ddc-fuzzy/README.md

 a suggestion word from wrd.
 Moreover, it is hard to select a long word with a short input.

-Our filters fix this problem with the fuzzy filter that hahaves like CtrlP.
+Our filters fix this problem with the fuzzy filter that behaves like CtrlP.

+## Installation

 To install our filters,